developer239/test-release/README.md

-# @spew 💦
+# @test-release 💦

 ![release](https://github.com/developer239/test-release/workflows/release/badge.svg)

 > Replace your big boilerplate repositories with small composable generators.

+_@test-release_ is alternative to Yeoman and other generators that help you to kickstart new projects, prescribe best practices and tools to help you stay productive.

+There is a difference though that _@test-release_ generators are really small and independent.
+However you can easily compose smaller generators into bigger ones and create more robust and opinionated codebase.

 ## Core Packages

-You can build your own generators.
+You can use these to build your own generators.
+All packages are written in TypeScript and designed to be easy to use.

 |Type          | Package                                         | Version                                       |
 |------------- | ----------------------------------------------- | ----------------------------------------------
 |Library Core  | [@test-release/core](packages/core/core) | [![@test-release/core][core-badge]][core-npm] |

-## Big Generators
+## Generators

-Mini generators bundled together so that you can easily setup the perfect environemnt that you want.
+Multiple micro generators composed into robust generators.
+These generators are useful for opinionated codebase setup.
+For example when we are setting up CRA the first thing we do is to remove service worker and install code quality tools.

 |Type          | Package                                         | Version                                       |
 |------------- | ----------------------------------------------- | ----------------------------------------------
 |Macro | [@test-release/code-quality](packages/macro-generators/code-quality) | [![@test-release/code-quality][cc-badge]][cc-npm] |

-## Mini Generators
+## Micro Generators

-Stop ✋ boilerplates!
-Generate only what you want to use.
+You can easily selectively add code quality tools and other useful libraries to your existing codebase.

 |Type          | Package                                         | Version                                       |
 |------------- | ----------------------------------------------- | ----------------------------------------------